AguaClara/Textbook/AIDE/Specifications.rst

 A. The length of the flocculator channels is typically determined by the length of the clarifier to create a compact plant layout.

 #.
 The width of each flocculation channel is determined by material constraints and to facilitate cleaning and maintenance.
 The flocculator baffles are made of polycarbonate sheets, so the width of the channel should be no larger than the width of a polycarbonate sheet.
 The width of the channel should be no smaller than 50 cm so an operator can safely enter the tank.
-Large plants treating more than 100 L/s may be designed with horizontal flocculation channels and may use ferrocement baffles.
+Large plants treating more than about 200 L/s may be designed with horizontal flocculation channels and may use ferrocement baffles.

 #.
 The depth of the flocculation channels is determined by construction constraints and to minimize the plan view area of the flocculators and thus the plant.

 #.
-The overall volume of the flocculator is determined by the individual constraints on each dimension of the flocculator, but the collision potential, Gϴ, of the flocculator must be at least 37,000.
+The overall volume of the flocculator is determined by the individual constraints on each dimension of the flocculator, but the collision potential, Gϴ, of the flocculator must be at least 35,000.

 #.
 The spacing between baffles is designed to achieve the target velocity gradient, G, at the design flow rate.